Versus (Versace): History

-After the success of Gianni, Versace SpA in the early and mid-1980s, the company's founder Gianni Versace created the house's secondary line, Versus, as a gift to Donatella, his sister, muse, and vice-president of the company.

-The first fashion show was presented in Milan in 1990.
-Between 1995 and 2003, each season's collection of ready-to-wear, accessories, eyewear, and watches was presented in New York during New York Fashion Week.
-Versus was known for its distinctive rock-chic look that Donatella favored and used to influence the house's main collections.
-During 2004, when the company was facing a downturn in profits, Versus was reduced to a limited collection of accessories, eventually being shut down with the final show; the menswear spring/summer collection 2005.
+Versus was a secondary line of the fashion house Versace, created by Gianni Versace as a gift to his sister Donatella.
+The first fashion show was held in Milan in 1990 and subsequently collections were presented in New York during Fashion Week.
+Versus was known for its rock-chic style, which influenced the main collections of the house.

-In 2009, Donatella Versace began a stylistic collaboration with English designer Christopher Kane, marking the re-launch of the brand in February 2009 with a special "capsule of accessories", distributed through selected multi-brand stores.
-After working with Kane, M.I.A. created a capsule collection.
-In December 2013, Versace announced that Anthony Vaccarello would create a capsule collection for Versus.
+In 2004, when Versace faced a downturn in profits, Versus was reduced to a limited collection of accessories and eventually shut down.
+However, in 2009, Donatella relaunched the brand with a collection of accessories designed in collaboration with Christopher Kane.
+Later collaborations included a capsule collection by M.I.A. and another one, in December 2013, by Anthony Vaccarello.

 Christopher Kane (2009–2012)

 Having acted as a consultant at Versace after Donatella acclaimed his MA collection for Central Saint Martins College of Art and Design, Donatella invited Scottish designer Christopher Kane to re-launch the line with her in February 2009 with a capsule collection of handbags, shoes, and jewelry.
 For spring/summer 2010, Kane presented 16 dresses for the line at Milan Fashion Week.
 He has since presented two other collections for the line, fall/winter 2009/2010 and most recently spring/summer 2011, his first official runway collection at Milan Fashion Week.

 Donatella has likened Kane to her brother, the late Gianni Versace.
 Since Gianni died in 1997, she has become the creative director of the house's main line and other surviving diffusion lines.